Salon Business Plan Template: How-To Guide + Example

 Community Events/Organizations

-[Company name] will promote itself by distributing marketing materials and participating in local community events, such as school fairs, local festivals, homeowner associations, or sporting events.
+[Salon Name] will promote itself by distributing marketing materials and participating in local community events, such as school fairs, local festivals, homeowner associations, or sporting events.
 Since mothers are often heavily involved in such things, we will not only reach the lucrative audience of adult women but also potentially their families by extension.

 Commute Advertising